Region-Skane/kort-i-ur-detektor/CONTRIBUTING.md

   - Bugs show where this project is lacking
   - With a question/discussion we help each other

-Thank you for creating them.
+Thank you for creating them!

 ## Pull Requests